mslinn/play-slick-silhouette-auth-api/README.md

 127.0.0.1  auth.fofobar.com
 ```

-interface is only shared stuff required to be able to do auths
+- interface is only shared stuff required to be able to do auths

-introduces auth db under @NamedDatabase("auth")
+- introduces auth db under @NamedDatabase("auth")

+- need to enable modules from auth that you want to use